Sabbath and Sunday

 ~Info compiled from an article sent to Exit & Support Network™

 Should the Sabbath be Observed Today? (excellent study)

 The Sabbath Law (6 MP3 messages by Aaron Budjen; excellent study; free download) [offsite link]

-Did Herbert W. Armstrong Distort Historical Church Documents? (also covers Simon Magus and the Gnostic heresy)
+Did Herbert Armstrong Distort Historical Church Documents? (also covers Simon Magus and the Gnostic heresy)

 Seventh Day Adventism Renounced by D. M. Canright

 Canright spent 28 years in Adventism.
 He was taught that to give up the Advent faith was to give up the Bible.
-A classic book which not only shows the errors of Adventism (a group that HWA received and plagiarized much of his teaching from), but goes in depth concerning why the Sabbath was abolished.
-(Important chapters are: "Did the Pope Change the Sabbath?" and "Forty-Seven Prominent Texts Used by Sabbatarians Examined.") [online book but also available through Amazon]
+A classic book which not only shows the errors of Adventism (a group that HWA received and plagiarized much of his teaching from), but goes in depth concerning why the Sabbath is not binding on N. T. Christians.
+(Important chapters are: "Did the Pope Change the Sabbath?" and "Forty-Seven Prominent Texts Used by Sabbatarians Examined.")

 The Lord's Day From Neither Catholics nor Pagans by D. M. Canright [online book]